usnistgov/NetSimulyzer-ns3-module/README.md

     # 'core' & 'mobility' are just examples here
     linked_modules = ['core', 'mobility']

-    # Check if 'HAS_VISUALIZER3D' was defined during configuration
+    # Check if 'HAS_NETSIMULYZER' was defined during configuration
-    if 'HAS_VISUALIZER3D' in bld.env:
+    if 'HAS_NETSIMULYZER' in bld.env:
-        # If it was defined, then the 'visualizer3d' is present and we may link it
+        # If it was defined, then the 'netsimulyzer' is present and we may link it
-        linked_modules.append('visualizer3d')
+        linked_modules.append('netsimulyzer')

     # Be sure to pass your list of `linked_modules` to `create_ns3_program`
     # or `create_ns3_module`